-4.1 Accounting for det-in situ
+4.1 Accounting for det in situ

-When VP anaphora occurs in a constituent question, a polar question, an imperative, or the antecedent of a conditional, the anaphor must surface in situ.
-In presenting the relevant data (in section 3.2) I suggested that this is because each of these constructions put independent demands on initial position that conflict with fronting the VP anaphor; as a result the anaphor is prevented from fronting.
+When a VP anaphor occurs in a constituent question, a polar question, an imperative, or the antecedent of a conditional, the anaphor must surface in situ.
+In presenting the relevant data (in Section 3.2), I suggested that this is because each of these constructions puts independent demands on the initial position which conflict with fronting the VP anaphor; as a result the anaphor is prevented from fronting.
 We are now in a position to make that suggestion more concrete using the featural apparatus introduced above.

-Constituent questions involve a C head that bears $uwh^$ .
-This feature attracts the wh-phrase to Spec-CP yielding the schematic structure in (54) for a subject question with VP anaphora:
+Constituent questions involve a C-head that bears uwh\.
+This feature attracts the wh-phrase to Spec-CP, yielding the schematic structure in (42) for a subject question with a VP anaphor: